dgromann/SwearWords_SubtitleAnalysis/ReadMe.md

 For now, this repository contains colab notebooks on how to extract swearwords from English subtitles (SRT-format) and analyzing them.

+# Data

+This folder provides our original annotation gold standard, subsequent to the automated detection.

 # Citation